muuki88/muuki88.github.io/_posts/2015-02-15-windows-tests-on-appveyor-with-sbt.md

 title: Windows Tests on AppVeyor with SBT
 date: 2015-02-15 12:50:52
 excerpt: continous testing on windows with appveyor
-categories: [sbt]
-tags: [sbt, continous-integration, travis-ci, windows, appveyor]
+categories: [sbt, continous-integration, travis-ci, windows, appveyor]
 ---

 For SBT Native Packager we rely on [travis-ci][travis-ci] to run our tests.
 However travis has not yet windows support,